deg4uss3r/postio/README.md

 - Give user a `--no-delete` option to keep files on the AWS S3
 - Give user a `--config-location` option to allow for multiple/different config file locations (default ~/.postio/config)
+- Give users a break with less interaction
+- Ability to just remove a file
 - Bump code to be less messy after testing
 - Get user feedback :)